Mattia46/stephanie-test/README.md

 ##### What is missing
  - Customise the `Card details` page (needs to update the payload and then render it)
  - Add Cypress tests to validate the contract between client and apis as well as user flows
- - Added a global custom Error Handler
+ - Add a global custom Error Handler
 ....